MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 description: Learn how to connect a workspace to a git repo and branch, commit changes and sync.
 author: mberdugo
 ms.author: monaberdugo
+ms.topic: how-to
-ms.topic: how-to #Required; leave this attribute/value as-is. ms.date: 01/17/2023
+ms.date: 01/17/2023
 ms.custom:
 ---

-# Manage a workspace through git
+# Manage a workspace with git

 This article explains how to perform the following tasks: